Open: 6 am-11 pm daily

 The Grand Opening Celebration was held for Promenade Park August 9-11, 2019.
 Approximately 35,000 people came to visit the park that weekend.
 Park visitors continue to visit the park and enjoy all the amenities the park offers!
 Please check out the Park Amenity list and the Parking Map (Visit Fort Wayne) to learn more about the park.
 Feel free to visit daily from 6 am-11 pm!

-Fort Wayne Parks and Recreation and Riverfront Fort Wayne celebrated the first year of Promenade Park at “River, Set, Go!” on Saturday, August 8, 2020.
-Visitors were invited to enjoy an afternoon and evening of activities along the river in Fort Wayne’s 87th park, starting with Floating Yoga instructors on the Amphitheatre steps.
-Everyone then enjoyed some fun and simple games on the water followed by A Paddle Parade (pictured above).
+Fort Wayne Parks and Recreation and Riverfront Fort Wayne celebrated the third year of Promenade Park at “River, Set, Go!” on Saturday, August 6, 2022.
+Visitors were invited to enjoy activities along the river in Fort Wayne’s 87th park, starting with the Opening Ceremonies with Chinese Families & Friends Association, Dragon Boat Races, Contests, Floating Yoga and more.

 More information is available at RiverfrontFW.org or 260-427-6000.